Electronic Travel Authorization (eTA) application

 Most applications for visitor visas (temporary resident visas) are processed in a few weeks or less.
 Processing times depend on the visa office.

 After you send your application, the visa office will review it to make sure it is complete and it has all the documents needed.
 If your application is incomplete, it will not be processed and it will be returned to you.

 If your application is complete, the visa office may ask you for the following:

 You may need a medical exam to be allowed to enter Canada.
 If you do, the visa office will send you instructions.

-If you need a medical exam, it might take longer to process your application, because you will need time to set up and go to an appointment, and the doctor will need time to send Citizenship and Immigration Canada the results.
+If you need a medical exam, it might take longer to process your application, because you will need time to set up and go to an appointment, and the doctor will need time to send Immigration, Refugees and Citizenship Canada (IRCC) the results.

 You may be asked to provide a police certificate for yourself and any family member 18 years of age or over who will come to Canada with you.
 The visa office will contact you if that is needed.

 If a visa officer decides that an interview is necessary, the visa office will contact you to tell you the time and place.
 Most decisions are taken without an interview.

 Return of your documents